Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Patterson Lakes' median income among taxpayers is $56,937.
-The average income in the suburb is $73,788.
-Both figures are above the national averages.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Patterson Lakes' median income among taxpayers is $56,937, with an average of $73,788.
+This is higher than the national average.
 Greater Melbourne has a median income of $57,688 and an average of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Patterson Lakes would be approximately $61,634 (median) and $79,876 (average) by September 2025.
+Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $61,634 (median) and $79,876 (average).
 Census data indicates that incomes in Patterson Lakes cluster around the 61st percentile nationally.
-The income distribution shows that 29.9% of individuals earn between $1,500 - 2,999 per year, which is similar to the broader area where this cohort represents 32.8%.
+Income distribution shows that 29.9% of individuals earn between $1,500 - 2,999, aligning with the broader area where this cohort represents 32.8%.
 After housing expenses, 85.6% of income remains for other expenses.
 Patterson Lakes' SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income